vasigorc/bash-utils/nix/README.md

 8.19.2
 ```

-### combined.nix

-Combined all of the above.

 ## Updating Nix stable version

 Versions of the packaged software packages depend on the underlying "pinned" Nix packages version.

-Feel free to use [update-nix-pins.sh](./update-nix-pins.sh) file to update to the desired (intended latest)
+Feel free to use [NIXOS_VERSION](NIXOS_VERSION) file to update to the desired (intended latest) stable version.
-stable version.
 To do so, just update this line in the mentioned file:

 ```shell
 NIXOS_VERSION="24.11"  # Can be changed when new stable versions come out
 ```

-and run the script.
+and run the [update-nix-pins.sh](./update-nix-pins.sh) script.
 Below is the approximate expected output:

 ```shell
 ./update-nix-pins.sh